jaco-uoeo/jaco-uoeo.github.io/README.md

-Hello and welcome to my University of Essex Online e-portfolio!
+Hello and welcome to my University of Essex Online portfolio!

 I’m currently studying towards an MSc in Artificial Intelligence, and this space will serve as a living record of my journey through the course.
 Here, I’ll be documenting my progress, sharing reflections, showcasing assignments, and highlighting the skills and knowledge I gain along the way.